The Clear Edge

 • Raise prices aggressively (the only path to growth without adding hours)

-How This Proves the Signal Grid Works
+How This Case Proves The Signal Grid And 3% Lever Work

 Nadia’s transformation demonstrates the core principle of ruthless prioritization: most activities generate zero revenue, and time constraints expose this truth faster than unlimited hours ever could.